pyk/LlamaLocker/README.md

 `unlockStart` and `unlockEnd` define a time window in Unix timestamp when users can unlock their locked NFTs.

-## Admin Chores
+Admin actions:

-- Admins can add a new reward token via `addRewardToken`.
+- Admin can add a new reward token via `addRewardToken`.
-- Admins can distribute weekly rewards via `distributeRewardToken`.
+- Admin can distribute weekly rewards via `distributeRewardToken`.
-- Admins need to approve the LlamaLocker contract before executing `distributeRewardToken`.
+- Admin need to approve the LlamaLocker contract before executing `distributeRewardToken`.
+- Admin can set new merkle tree root via `setRoot(root)` (for rolling whitelist)
+- Admin can disable the whitelist via `disableWhitelist()` (for public launch)